Battle of Portopí: Monuments

 Several landmarks in Majorca commemorate the first phase of the conquest of the island.
 Under the initiative of a group of Catalans and writers from the south of France, the Creu de Montcada ("Montcada Cross") was erected in 1887.
 This monument stands at the location where, according to tradition, the two nobles died: along the kilometre 14 of the old road from Palma to Andrach, present day Paseo Calviá.
 The work, designed by Tomás Vila (1893–1963), was erected next to the aforementioned pine, and consists of a stone pedestal from Santanyí and a large Gothic cross.
 The traditional Barras de Aragón, the heraldic symbol par excellence of the Crown, is depicted in the centre of this cross.
 One side of the base bears the coat of arms of the Montcadas and the other the commemorative dates.
 The opening ceremony for the monument and the tribute to the nobles was organized and conducted by the Colell literary canon in which Jacinto Verdaguer also participated.

-In 1929, in commemoration of the seventh anniversary of the battle, a Neoromanesque style building called the Ermita de la piedra sagrada (Shrine of the Sacred Stone), was erected between the Puig de sa Ginesta and the Puig d'en Zaragoza.
+In 1929, in commemoration of the seven hundredth anniversary of the battle, a Neoromanesque style building called the Ermita de la piedra sagrada (Shrine of the Sacred Stone), was erected between the Puig de sa Ginesta and the Puig d'en Zaragoza.
 This shrine owes its name to the fact that its inside hosts the stone that served as an altar for the first mass the conquerors held before their first battle.

 The Creu del Desembarcament ("Cross of the Landing") was also opened in Santa Ponsa that year.
 It is a work by Vila, just like the previous.
 The reliefs on the base allude to the eight phases of the conquest of the island, among which is the battle of Portopí.